gmcastros/getting-and-cleaning-data-programming-assigment/README.md

     Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
     From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Solution
+The file: run_analysis.R contains the logic to create the dataset.

+Pre-requisite:
+The data is already in the working directory.
+I used the download functions to get it and unzip it into the working directory.

+Step 1: Involves collecting the data from the different I also added the column names to make it easier when handling it after.
+Specially to do the merge and aggregated version in the final step.

+Step 2: This is where you collect the data you only need, so you filter to collect the mean and std data

+Step 3: This is where you add the Activity name, instead of having just the actvity ID.

+Step 4: This is where you create the aggregation and result file.